Category: Snorkel

 The Truth About Snorkeling Most Guides Leave Out

 I was super disappointed the first time.
 It was in front of Secrets Aura Resort (adults only).
-With my full-face snorkel mask I got off Amazon and matching flippers (below), I was ready to dive into a new underwater world, but that didn’t happen…
+With my full-face snorkel mask I got off Amazon and matching flippers, I was ready to dive into a new underwater world, but that didn’t happen…

-I could blame it on the mask I bought (below), but that wouldn’t be the only reason.
-I’ll cover the review of snorkeling gear and my suggestions further down.
-The truth is that plenty of people leave Cozumel disappointed because the experience wasn’t what they imagined, and it’s almost always for the same three reasons:
+The truth is that plenty of people leave Cozumel disappointed because the snorkeling experience wasn’t what they imagined, and it’s almost always for the same three reasons:

 • They snorkeled the wrong spot (my experience).
 If your cruise ship dumped you at a downtown beach club and you swam 30 feet out, yeah, you saw rocks and a few sea urchins.
 That is not Cozumel snorkeling.
 That’s a parking lot.